Vietnamese Street Food Dishes You Need to Try and Where to Taste Them

 Another unique dish to Hoi An is banh bao banh vac, known as ‘white rose’ because of the dainty flower-like appearance of these elegant rice flour dumplings.
 Still handmade each morning by the original family whose ancestors invented the dish, the dumplings are then distributed to restaurants right across Hoi An.
 Filled with a shrimp mixture, the dumplings are steamed and then topped with a sauce based on fish sauce, garlic, chilli, sugar, and lime juice, and sprinkled with fried garlic or shallots.
 If you’re eating them at a restaurant, it’s the sauce that distinguishes one from another.

-Saigon and Beyond – Vietnamese Street Food Dishes You Need to Try in Saigon and the South
+Saigon and Beyond – Vietnamese Street Food Dishes to Try in Saigon and the South

 The food of Saigon (officially called Ho Chi Minh City) is more spicy and sweeter than in the north with ingredients such as coconut milk and fish sauce from the Mekong Delta used more.
 Once part of Cambodia and still home to millions of Khmers, the food of the south also reveals Cambodian culinary influences, including a love of fermentation, insects, and the like.